Founder of oldest Chinese restaurant in Houston dies from COVID-19

 HOUSTON, Texas (KTRK) -- The founder of Houston's oldest Chinese restaurant has died from COVID-19, according to family.

-Owner Marian "Mamma" Ju of China Garden in downtown was hospitalized in mid-January with the virus.
+Owner Marian "Mamma" Jue of China Garden in downtown was hospitalized in mid-January with the virus.

-ABC13 last spoke with Ju back in October during an ABC13+ spotlight on Asiatown.
+ABC13 last spoke with Jue back in October during an ABC13+ spotlight on Asiatown.

 China Garden has been open in Eado since 1969, and remains one of the only remnants of that era.